 Why Baking Soda and Vinegar?

 White vinegar is about 5% acetic acid.
 Acids are very reactive in water.
-They donate protons, which destroys organic molecules.
+They donate protons, which destroy organic molecules.
 Odor molecules are especially susceptible to being broken.

 Simple Sink Deodorizing

 - Follow that with 1 cup of white vinegar.
 The mixture will foam like crazy.

 Why Do Baking Soda and Vinegar Foam?

 What actually happens is this: the acetic acid (that's what makes vinegar sour) reacts with sodium bicarbonate (a compound that's in baking soda) to form carbonic acid.
 It's really a double replacement reaction.
 Carbonic acid is unstable, and it immediately falls apart into carbon dioxide and water (it's a decomposition reaction).
 The bubbles you see from the reaction come from the carbon dioxide escaping the solution that is left.

 And that's all there is to it.
 The combination of the baking soda and vinegar will stop any stinky decomposing that's happening in the sink, and the boiling water makes sure it all gets washed away down the drain.